parrt/msds692/notes/cookies.md

 ## Redirecting the browser

 It's very common for a server to redirect the browser.
 The user goes to a specific page in their browser, but the server can send a response back to the browser that forces it to flip to a different page.
+(This is like giving a forwarding address to your mailman.
+Any mail gets redirected to the address you specified.)

-**Exercise**: Using the following code, create a flask server that redirects `/` to `/homepage`:
+**Exercise**: Using the following code, create a flask server that redirects URL `/` to `/homepage`:

 ```python
 @app.route('/')